On Same Page Now

 Again, as we will frequently discover, this is a problem of conflation.
 The prime difficulty here is the reduction of Jesus’ way, that is, what Jesus did, to mere ‘proclamation’ (declaring/teaching).
 As we will see next week, the conflation problem with regard to Green’s expression of justice/rights is even more complex than that.

 Turns out that simply ‘proclaiming’ (or declaring) justice is necessary, but not sufficient.
 Delivering difficult notions such as justice on a transformative level is not as simple as it may seem.
-As does decency, justice has a developmental dynamic, too.
+As does common decency, justice has an emergent dynamic, too.

 Recall, Jesus’ way has two components.
 Jesus proclaimed (the K.o.G. near), and he “cast out demons.”
 The second, healing part, is required and in no way optional.
-Healing is necessary for transformation in any healthy transcendence.
+Healing is necessary for transformation in any healthy emergence.
 Without healing the message is most often perceived as tyranny.
-Jesus’ message challenged and transcended the ethnocentric nationalism of the Jewish people that he taught. (again, cf. Paul’s teachings – especially Galatians 3.28 and Colossians 3.11; and, too, Acts 1.8, 22.21; and many others)
+Jesus’ message challenged with Love the ethnocentric nationalism of the Jewish people that he taught. (again, cf. Paul’s teachings – especially Galatians 3.28 and Colossians 3.11; and, too, Acts 1.8, 22.21; and many others)

 It is not that Green has completely missed the healing dimension of transformation.
 As I eluded to above, what does further complicate the problem here is the fact that the healing part of Green’s expression of its values has also been the victim of harmful conflation.
 Given the nature of much Green (Naïve) expression, finding more reduction makes sense.
 “Naïve expression,” what is that?
 We’ll carry on from right here in my next blog post: Being “Naïve” Green (et al.) [7/15].
 Please continue the conversation this week, and stay tuned.

 I never know what I’ve said till I hear the response.
 What did you hear me say?